 Certain of the Organization's services are governed by grant agreements with governmental agencies.
 All such grant agreements involving the Organization are for fixed terms and are renewed on an annual basis.
 There can be no assurances that the Organization will be able to obtain future grant agreements as deemed necessary by management.
 The loss of some of the current grants or the inability to obtain future grants could have an adverse effect on the Organization's financial position and results of activities.
-Management believes that they will be able to continue obtaining appropriate agreements to fund future operations based on their historical ability to obtain new grant agreements and based on their relationships with awarding agencies.
+Management believes that they will be able to obtain new grant agreements to fund future operations based on their historical ability to obtain new grant agreements and based on their relationships with awarding agencies.
 The Organization's services are funded primarily by one government agency - Los Angeles Homeless Services Authority ("LAHSA").
-LAHSA accounted for approximately 75% of government grant revenue for the year ended December 31, 2018 and for approximately 75% of receivables as of December 31, 2018.
+LAHSA accounted for approximately 72% and 75% of government grant revenue for the years ended December 31, 2019 and 2018, respectively, and for approximately 81% and 75% of receivables as of December 31, 2019 and 2018, respectively.